NutriSnap/NutriSnap.github.io/feedback.md

 #### 4. Enhanced Communication Features:

-- Add a chat box icon in the app bar for quick access to messages with friends and the AI bot.
+- **Add a chat box icon in the app bar for quick access to messages with friends and the AI bot.**

 ### Plans for the Future:

-- The app has been submitted as a candidate capstone project for ICS 496 next semester.
 - Conduct two more user testing interviews before the end of the semester.
-- Finish CRUD functions by the end of the semester:
+- Finish CRUD functions by the end of the semester.
+- - The app has been submitted as a candidate capstone project for ICS 496 next semester.